© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwrt Llechryd moated site is a scheduled monument protected by Cadw under reference RD140.
 View the official record →

-Cwrt Llechryd is a moated site located in Radnorshire, Wales, representing a form of medieval domestic settlement characteristic of the Welsh Marches during the high medieval period.
+Cwrt Llechryd is a moated site situated in Radnorshire, Wales, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD140.

 Cwrt Llechryd moated site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwrt Llechryd moated site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD140.